 Want Bad Air?
 Put a Heating & Cooling System in Your Attached Garage

-I've written about how bad it is to put your heating and cooling system in an unconditioned attic, especially in a cooling climate.
-There's one place, though, that's even worse: an attached garage, as shown at left.
+I’ve written about how bad it is to put your heating and cooling system in an unconditioned attic, especially in a cooling climate.
+There’s one place, though, that’s even worse: an attached garage, as shown above.
 From an efficiency standpoint, the garage would be a better location than an unconditioned attic.
 The problem here is health and safety.
 Garage air getting into the home can lead to poor indoor air quality.

 Homes with an attached garage generally have higher levels of carbon monoxide.
 They also have other pollutants in their air.
 Think of all the stuff that gets stored in garages: lawn mowers, gasoline, paint, pesticides, and more.
 If you have an attached garage, you want the air in your home to remain free of the stuff out there, right?